The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

-Finally, if $x$ is a generator of $CF^1(L,L)$, we specify that the input puncture must be asymptotic to the $\gamma_t$-pullback of $x$ (as usual, if $x$ is a linear combination of generators, we take the disjoint union of the relevant moduli spaces).
+Finally, we specify the asymptotic conditions at the punctures.
+If $x$ is a generator of $CF^1(L,L)$, we specify that the input puncture in Figures~\ref{fig:loop_morse} must be asymptotic to the $\gamma_t$-pullback of $x$ (as usual, if $x$ is a linear combination of generators, we take the disjoint union of the relevant moduli spaces).
 The output puncture must be asymptotic to the unique generator $x_0\in CF^0(L,L)$.
-When $l=\infty$, the first pair of rays on Figure~\ref{fig:loop_morse}(e) must be asymptotic to a point $p$ such that $\gamma_t^{-1}(p)\in C^1(L)$ (that is, $p$ is an index 1 critical point of $f\circ \gamma_t$) and the second pair of rays must be asymptotic to $q\in C^0(L)$; we assume $q$ is the unique minimum of $f$.
+When $l=\infty$, the first pair of rays in Figure~\ref{fig:loop_morse}(e) must be asymptotic to a point $p$ such that $\gamma_t^{-1}(p)\in C^1(L)$ (that is, $p$ is an index 1 critical point of $f\circ \gamma_t$) and the second pair of rays must be asymptotic to $q\in C^0(L)$; we assume $q$ is the unique minimum of $g$.
 The interior marked points on the disks are unconstrained.

+Above, we have specified a 2-dimensional space of domains and the equations over them.
+This gives us a moduli space of solutions (``pearly trees'') which is 1-dimensional, by our choice of indices.
+We remind the reader that a formal definition of this moduli space falls into the setup of moduli spaces of pearly trajectories given by Sheridan \cite{She11}.
+For our purposes, its description given above will suffice.